akgupta1337/bogo_string_permutations_generator/README.md

 ## Disadvantage
 • Since it's a brute force not an algorithm it can take lot of time for longer strings
+• My i-7 processor could handle strings upto length 7 easily, after that it took some time.

 ```bash
 python string_permutations_generator.py